SagnikPal-7/Ride-Sharing/Backend/README.md

 ### Voice Prompts

-#### For Captain:
-- "Hello Captain!
+- Captain: "Hello Captain!
 You have a passenger calling you.
-Please wait while we connect you to the conference."
-- "Connecting you to your passenger now."
+Please wait while we connect you to the conference." / "Connecting you to your passenger now."

-#### For User:
-- "Hello!
+- User: "Hello!
 You are being connected to your ride captain.
-Please wait while we join the conference."
-- "You are now joining the conference with your captain."
+Please wait while we join the conference." / "You are now joining the conference with your captain."

 ### Frontend Integration

-The conference call button is integrated into the `WaitingForDriver` component with:
-- Single "Call Captain (Conference)" button
+- Single "Call Captain (Conference)" button in `WaitingForDriver` component
 - Loading state during call initiation
 - Success/error status messages
 - Disabled state while calling